Where are the best places for mirrors in your house?

 14. Narrow Staircases Can Use Mirrors

 Narrow staircases are said to diminish fortune and abundance.
-In those situations, you can insert a mirror at the landing area because it can help widen the staircase.
+In those situations, you can insert a mirror at the landing area because it can help widen the visuals of the staircase.
 Also, if the staircase can benefit from the water element, adding a mirror would help too.
 However, some others think that placing mirrors in staircases has the effect of “cutting” Qi and is not recommended.

 15. Mirrors Should NOT Face the Desk